-How Ghost Ships are Defined – and Disappear
+How Ghost Ships Disappear

-Many vessels do so by turning off or manipulating their Automatic Identification System (AIS), the required tracking signal that broadcasts identity and location.
+First, many vessels turn off or manipulate their Automatic Identification System (AIS), the required tracking signal that broadcasts identity and location.
 When AIS goes dark, ships vanish from maritime maps.
 When manipulated, vessels can appear to be sailing legally in international waters while actually slipping into sovereign seas, conducting covert transfers or docking at sanctioned ports.
 For dark fleets, AIS manipulation is the difference between being monitored and being untouchable.
+“AIS spoofing,” for example, was employed by a ship in the Caribbean during a high-profile case in December.

 Another common tactic is flying under another nation’s flag, often through so-called “flags of convenience” (FOC).
 By international law, every ship must be registered to a country, what’s known as its “flag state,” which is legally responsible for enforcing safety, labor and environmental rules.
 Dark fleet operators exploit this system by registering vessels in countries with limited enforcement capacity or by frequently switching flags to blur accountability.
 In more extreme cases, ships engage in “false-flag behavior,” deliberately misrepresenting their nationality or ownership – a serious violation of international norms designed to frustrate enforcement and shift blame away from the real operators.